gabrielvignon2003/projet-pharmacology/README.md

-# projet-pharmacology

-This repository contains most of the code I have made during my research internship.
-The project was to study Pharmacology with the Science of Science approach.
+This repository contains most of the code I developed during my research internship.
+The project aimed to study Pharmacology using a Science of Science approach.

 # How to use this repository

-- **sources_and_works_extraction** will allow you to extract the datasets I have used to study Pharmacology.
-This have been made using the API of the OpenAlex database.
-The notebook also contains a first basic analysis of the journals (the sources).
+- **sources_and_works_extraction** allows you to extract the datasets used for studying Pharmacology.
+This was done using the OpenAlex API.
+The notebook also includes a basic first analysis of journals (the sources).

 - **works_eda** contains most of the data analysis.
-You can execute it until the topic modelling section, where you will be able to download the transformed dataset that will be used for doing the topic modelling.
+You can run it until the topic modeling section, at which point you will be able to download the transformed dataset required for topic modeling.

-- At this point, you can use the **nlp** notebook to do the topic modelling.
-Executing this notebook on GPUs is highly recommended. **nlp** notebook also contains some basic analysis of the topic modelling results.
+- Next, you can use the **nlp** notebook to perform topic modeling.
+Running this notebook on GPUs is highly recommended.
+It also includes some basic analyses of the topic modeling results.

-- After that step, you can come back to the **works_eda**  noteback and finish the execution.
-At the end, you will be able to download a new dataset that will be used for the Machine Learning predictions.
+- After completing this step, you can return to the **works_eda** notebook and finish running it.
+At the end, you will be able to download a new dataset that will be used for Machine Learning predictions.

-- For doing this predictions, you can simply execute the **modelling dataset**
+- To run these predictions, simply execute the **modelling_dataset** notebook.

-- In parallel, you can also execute the coauthorshipnetwork notebook.
-In the notebook, we use Graphistry and Networkx but Gephi can also be used outside of the notebook (once the edges dataset downloaded).
+- In parallel, you can also run the **coauthorshipnetwork notebook**.
+It uses Graphistry and NetworkX, but Gephi can also be used externally once the edges dataset has been downloaded.

 # Other resources

-**video_topic_pharmacology** is a mp4 video that shows the evolution of Pharmacology, it can also be manually computed in the **works_eda** notebook. the **BJP** folder contains similar notebooks that have been used for a smaller dataset containing only works of the British Journal of Pharmacology.
+- **video_topic_pharmacology** is an MP4 video showing the evolution of Pharmacology.
+It can also be generated manually in the **works_eda** notebook.

+- The **BJP folder** contains similar notebooks for a smaller dataset consisting only of works from the British Journal of Pharmacology.
 A slide presentation summarizing this analysis is also available.